g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 ![image](./one.png)

 In this section, a set of variables is defined.
-We can see that the server will use AES-CBC for encryption with a securely generated random key and IV, but this mode is vulnerable to some attacks like bit flipping.
+We can see that the server will use `AES-CBC` for encryption and decryption with a securely generated random key and IV, but this mode is vulnerable to some attacks like `bit flipping`.
 There is also two interesting boolean variables, has_flag and sent, are both initialized to false.
 These might play a crucial role in discovering the flag.

 ![image](./two.png)

-The send_email function takes a byte string representing a recipient email (or a comma-separated list of recipients) and iterates through it.
-If any entry exactly matches the user’s assigned email, it sets the global has_flag variable to True.
+The `send_email` function takes a byte string representing a recipient email (or a comma-separated list of recipients) and iterates through it.
+If any entry exactly matches the user’s assigned email, it sets the global has_flag variable to `True`.

 ![image](./three.png)